Bat Facts for Kids (Why These Night Flyers Are Actually Amazing)

 Renée DeVincent • September 30, 2024

 While some people think bats are spooky, they’re actually amazing helpers!
 Each night, a bat can eat between 6,000 and 8,000 bugs, which keeps the mosquito population down.
 Some bats can eat up to 1,200 mosquitoes in just one hour.
 They also help plants grow by spreading seeds and pollinating flowers.
+With over 1,400 different species of bats around the world, each one plays a special role in nature.
+Bats have some incredible skills that are unique to them.
+Join me in this month's focus on bats and learn more about this extraordinary backyard animal with more bat facts for kids.

 Short Facts About Bats